luilver/markdown-cv/index.md

 title: Luilver Garces
 ---
 # Luilver Garces
-Senior DevOp with a Major Bsc. in Computer Science
+Senior Software Engineer, skilled DevOp, and AI enthusiast with a Major Bsc. in Computer Science

 <div id="webaddress">
-+1 (361) 461 4853 ~ luilver@knal.es ~ @luilver
++1 (361) 461 4853 ~ garces@luilver.com ~ @luilver
 <br>
-5958 Crooked Creek Dr, Corpus Christi, Texas, 78414, U.S
+360 S State St, Orem, Utah, 84058, U.S
 </div>

 ## Professional Highlights

-More than 10 years of experience in the design and development of web services using .NET and Ruby on Rails frameworks.
+More than 20 years of experience in the design and development of microservices with Python, C# and Ruby.
+Learned Javascript and Go in the last year

 - Vast experience in the use of Continuos Integration and Conintuos Delivery as a main key within the Quality of Software.
 - Strong project management skills including software research, client relationships, control, reporting and delivery results.
-- Experience in Agile software development (Scrum and eXtreme Programming).
+- Experience in Agile software development (Scrum Alliance certified).
 - Test-driven professional with repeated success in ready to sale products
 - High aptitude for innovation, learning and applying new technologies.
 - Excellent team player with superior leading and interpersonal skills.